khuedoan/blog/README.md

     └── example-post-cover.png
 ```

-Posts are placed in `content/posts`, each post is a Markdown file with a YAML front matter block.
+Posts are placed in `content/posts`, each post is a Markdown file.
-All images are automatically optimized at build time by resizing and converting to the more efficient WebP format (remember to update the image format in your content to `.webp`).

 Here's an example post:

 ```
----
-title: Example post
-summary: This is an example post
-date: 2023-01-01T00:00:00+07:00
-cover: /images/example-post-cover.webp
-tags:
-  - foo
-  - bar
----

 ## Example heading

 ![Files inside `./public` can be referenced by your code starting from the base URL](/images/cat-picture.webp)